nihan-98716/AEGIS-Adaptive-Enterprise-Graph-Intelligence-for-Security/README.md

 # AEGIS

-**AEGIS (Enterprise Cyber Contagion Simulator)** is an advanced simulation framework designed to model, analyze, and visualize the spread of cyber contagions across enterprise networks.
+**AEGIS (Adaptive Enterprise Graph Intelligence for Security)** is an advanced simulation framework designed to model, analyze, and visualize the spread of cyber contagions across enterprise networks.

 ## Features